 Exergames for Enhanced Motor Function

-Exergames, or exercise games, have gained popularity in recent years as a fun and engaging way to enhance physical activity.
-These games combine physical exercise with interactive gameplay, providing a unique platform for ataxia rehabilitation.
+Exergames, or exercise games, have gained popularity in recent years as a fun and engaging way to enhance physical therapy for ataxia.
+These games combine physical therapy for ataxia with interactive gameplay, providing a unique platform for ataxia rehabilitation.

 Individuals with ataxia can benefit from exergames that focus on coordination, balance, and functional movements.
 These games are designed to challenge patients in a controlled and enjoyable manner, allowing them to engage in repetitive exercises that are essential for motor skill improvement.